Here are some speculative remarks to illustrate the development of my thinking about genius:

 I have tried to express in a mathematical model how the three aspects work together to produce creativity, but to date have no satisfactory version of such.
 What I do suspect now is that the amounts of conscientiousness and associative horizon required vary with intelligence; that higher intelligence levels need, and can tolerate, higher amounts of the other two aspects to result in creativity.

 I imagine that for each intelligence level there is a certain minimum and and a certain maximum amount of conscientiousness, and a certain minimum and and a certain maximum amount of associative horizon, above and below which there is no creativity.
 Both of the aspects have to be within these limits, and there may be a single optimum between those limits that is required for genius.
 The limits and optimum as it were shift upward with intelligence, are relative to intelligence.
+Mathematically it might best be something like:

 Recently I have become somewhat pessimistic about the possibility of expressing associative horizon and conscientiousness each on a scale similar to intelligence and combining them mathematically to obtain a measure of creativity.
 Instead I have been thinking of combining the three aspects at or under the level of test items, so that the test's raw score will directly reflect creativity.
 This was actually what I attempted with some of my very first tests, but I concluded later that those tests were measuring mainly intelligence and probably not to a great extent creativity.
 It may be a future challenge to design problems or tasks that truly require creativity as I define it.
-Meanwhile, the report Your profile based on Cooijmans tests may help to get insight into one's profile over components of creativity.